Eurovision Song Contest 1977: Broadcasts

 Each participating broadcaster was required to relay the contest via its networks.
 Non-participating EBU member broadcasters were also able to relay the contest as "passive participants".
 Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their television viewers.

-Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.
-In addition to the participating countries, the contest was also reportedly broadcast in Algeria, Denmark, Iceland, Jordan, Morocco, Tunisia, Turkey and Yugoslavia, in Bulgaria, Czechoslovakia, Hungary, Poland, Romania and the Soviet Union via Intervision, and in Hong Kong.
+In addition to the participating countries, the contest was also reportedly broadcast in Algeria, Denmark, Iceland, Jordan, Morocco, Tunisia, Turkey, and Yugoslavia; in Bulgaria, Czechoslovakia, Hungary, Poland, Romania, and the Soviet Union via Intervision; in Canada, Japan, Hong Kong, South Africa, and the countries in South America.
+At least 36 television organizations were reported to broadcast the final.
+Estimates for the global viewership ranged from 250 to 500 million viewers.

-Incidents

-Strike at BBC

-As noted in The Eurovision Song Contest – The Official History by author and historian John Kennedy O'Connor, the contest was originally planned to be held on 2 April 1977, but because of a strike of the BBC cameramen and its technicians, it got postponed for a month.
-As a result, this is the first Eurovision Song Contest to be staged in May since the inaugural edition.